 1. Objectives

 Overarching goal.
 Our goal is to manipulate protein expression levels through changes in protein stability.
-We have designed a strategy to address this question by taking advantage of a highly focused and specific system that explores protein degradation in response to oxidative stress.
+We have designed a strategy to address this question by taking advantage of a highly focused and specific system that modifies and measures protein degradation in response to oxidative stress.

 Aim 1A - Rates.
 Using pulsed metabolic labeling and quantitative mass spectrometry, we will estimate the relative degradation rates for several hundreds to thousands of proteins in yeast under steady state conditions and in response to H2O2 treatment.
 To learn which of the changes in rates may be dependent on ubiquitination, we will repeat the experiments but inhibit global ubiquitination with PYR-41.
 Aim 1B - Modification.
 Using metabolic labeling,enrichment systems, and mass spectrometry, we will identify proteins whose specific ubiquitination patterns change in response to H2O2.
 Oxidation propensity for each protein will also be monitored as it potentially influences stability and ubiquitination.
 Aim 2A - Features.
 Building on a published database of homology-modeled protein structures, and computational data mining, we will compile a comprehensive list of protein sequence and structure features associated with possible protein modification and subsequent degradation.
 Aim 2B - Model.
-We will integrate the computational (2A) and experimental (1A,B) data into a model that, using Boosted ‘Regression Trees’ algorithm [1], learns for each experimentally observed protein which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
+We will integrate the computational (2A) and experimental (1A,B) data into a model that, using both Stochastic Gradient Descent and Boosted ‘Regression Trees’ algorithms [1], learns which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
 Aim 2C - Validation.
 Using the model from aim 2B, we will predict the behavior for proteins not observed in the primary datasets obtained in aim 1A,B. The model will predict if these proteins are degraded under oxidative stress, and if this degradation is likely dependent on modifications.
 The prediction of protein degradation will be validated by targeted mass spectrometry.

 Contributions and transformative aspects (particularly suitable for the EAGER mechanism)